 McNabs and Lawlor Islands Provincial Park is located in the midst of Atlantic Canada's largest metropolitan area.
-The future development and management of the islands as a provincial park will result in increased visitation, which will, in turn, place greater pressures on the islands' heritage values and park infrastructure.
-In addition, there is potential for increased conflicts between island visitors.
+The future development and management of the islands as a provincial park will result in increased visitation, which will, in turn, place greater pressures on the islands' heritage and park infrastructure.
+In addition, there is potential for conflicts among island visitors.
+These may include conflicts between various user groups (e.g. walkers versus bikers) or those seeking different experiences (e.g. solitude and a quiet escape versus a social experience involving a large group of people).

-Though appropriate legislation and the provisions of this management plan, the Department of Natural Resources will manage visitor use at McNabs and Lawlor Islands Provincial Park to ensure protection of the islands' heritage values and to enhance visitor experiences.
-Classification of the islands as a natural environment park clearly establishes that park management priorities will emphasize the protection of natural and cultural heritage values.
-Establishment of a park zoning regime which designates approximately 90 per cent of the park in either environmental protection or resource conservation zones, is another indication of the Department's commitment to manage visitor use to minimize the impacts on park values.
+Through legislation, regulations, policy, and provisions of this management plan, the Department of Natural Resources will manage visitor use at McNabs and Lawlor Islands Provincial Park to ensure protection of the islands' heritage values and to enhance visitor experiences.
+Classification of the islands as a natural environment park clearly establishes that park management priorities will emphasize the protection of natural and cultural heritage.
+Establishment of a park zoning regime which designates approximately 90 per cent of the park in either environmental protection or resource conservation zones, is another indication of the Department's commitment to manage visitor use, minimizing impacts on the park.

 The Department will undertake a number of other measures to minimize visitor impacts.
-Baseline data on visitor impacts will be collected and evaluated to establish carrying capacities and other visitor-management strategies.
+Baseline data on visitor impacts will be collected and evaluated to establish island carrying capacities and develop visitor-management strategies.
 Management objectives will be established for specific areas of the park that will describe as precisely as possible the experiences to be offered visitors and the appropriate ecological and social conditions to accompany each experience.
 The impact of visitors on the social, physical, and ecological well-being of the park will be monitored and appropriate management techniques implemented to resolve undesirable consequences.
-As part of ongoing efforts to manage visitor impacts, the Department will provide information to visitors through park literature, interpretive signage, and park programs on management objectives and appropriate (and inappropriate) activities and behaviours.
-The Department, in conjunction with other agencies, partners, and stakeholders, will also enforce applicable legislation, regulations, policies, and guidelines to ensure that heritage values are protected and to prevent the occurrence of undesirable activities and user conflicts.